juxhouse/bela-resources/GettingStarted.md

 Right click on the diagram and choose the “Create element” option from the menu.

-Enter the name, type, and description of element on the upper-right details panel.
+Enter the name, type, and description of element on the upper-right details l.

 <img src="assets/tutorial-image3.gif" style="width:6.26772in;height:3.52778in" />